fvutils/pyvsc/doc/source/introduction.rst

 coverage and randomization features to be programmatically built, defined with user-friendly constructs, or defined using a mix of the two.

+One great way to get an overview of PyVSC is to read a series of blog posts about PyVSC.
+Links are below:

+- `The fundamentals of modeling stimulus and functional coverage in Python <http://bitsbytesgates.blogspot.com/2020/03/modeling-random-stimulus-and-functional.html>`_.
+- `Modeling verification data types in Python <http://bitsbytesgates.blogspot.com/2020/04/python-verification-stimulus-and.html>`_.
+- `Modeling and capturing functional coverage in Python <http://bitsbytesgates.blogspot.com/2020/04/python-verification-and-stimulus.html>`_.
+- `Making use of captured coverage data <http://bitsbytesgates.blogspot.com/2020/04/python-verification-working-with.html>`_.

 Currently, the Python-embedded domain-specific language supports similar features to those supported by SystemVerilog.
 Not all SystemVerilog features are supported, but in some cases features not supported by